Inter-regional correlation estimators for functional magnetic resonance imaging: Materials and Methods

-\section{Definition of the proposed spatial model for fMRI data}
+\subsection{Definition of the proposed spatial model for fMRI data}

-Let $\cer$ denote a finite compact subset of indices of $\ZZ^d$.
-This subset $\cer$ will play the role of the set of indices of voxels of the brain when $d=3$.
-The $J$ regions of interest of the brain are represented through their set of voxels denoted by $\r_j$ for $j=1,\ldots,N$.
-The number of voxels in each region is denoted by $\# \r_j=N_j$.
-So,
+Let $\cer\subset\ZZ^d$, $d\in\mathbb{N}^*$, be a finite compact set of multi-indices.
+In the context of our application, $d=3$ and $\cer$ contains all 3-tuples indexing the voxels of an three-dimensional image of a brain.
+Each brain is virtually partitioned into $J$ regions of interest which are represented through their subsets of voxels $\r_j$ of cardinal $\#\r_j=N_j$, $j=1,\ldots,J$.
+We thus have